Castleman disease (CD) is rare, and its symptoms are very similar to those of other conditions. So it can be hard to get the right diagnosis.

 If the enlarged lymph node is in your belly or chest, you may need to be put under with general anesthesia so the surgeon can make a larger cut.
 Sometimes doctors can use special techniques that require smaller cuts for these biopsies.
 Ask your doctor if that’s a possibility.

-Once the lymph node is removed, a doctor will check it to see if it has one of the types of tissue that’s associated with the two main types of Castleman disease:
+Once the lymph node is removed, a doctor will check it to see if it has one of the types of tissue - Hyaline-vascular (HV) and Plasma cell (PC) -- that is associated with the two main types of Castleman disease.

 One or more of these tissue types in your lymph nodes doesn’t always mean you have Castleman disease.
 They can also be found in more than a dozen other diseases, including non-Hodgkin's lymphoma, rheumatoid arthritis, and Epstein-Barr virus.
 Your doctor will look at your biopsy results along with other tests to diagnose you with Castleman disease.